apache/www-site/content/foundation/bylaws-plain-english.md

 Title: Plain-English version of the Bylaws of The Apache Software Foundation license: https://www.apache.org/licenses/LICENSE-2.0

+# Plain-English version of the Bylaws of the ASF

 _Caution: this is a simplified text to help people understand the legal document.
 This is NOT the legal Bylaws of The Apache Software Foundation (the ASF).
 Please consult the [official text](bylaws.html) if you intend to base some action or argument on the precise text of the bylaws._